nburrus/tuxpaint/docs/es_ES.UTF-8/README.txt

            create filenames or use the keyboard.
 Opening an image is done by selecting it from a collection of thumbnails.
 Access to other files on the computer is restricted.

+License

+   Tux Paint is an Open Source project, Free Software released under the GNU General Public License (GPL).
+It is free, and the 'source code' behind the program is available.
+(This allows others to add features, fix bugs, and use parts of the program in their own GPL'd software.)

+   See COPYING.txt for the full text of the GPL license.

+What's New?

+   See CHANGES.txt for the complete list of changes.

                                 Using Tux Paint